acsoteldo/Python-NOTES/basics.md

     ```

 #### Libraries:
 - You can import libraries/modules to extend Python's functionality.
 For example, to work with math functions, you can use the `math` library.
+Explore more [Python Libraries](https://github.com/acsoteldo/Python-NOTES/blob/main/py-libraries.md)
     ```python
     import math